wojdyr/fityk/doc/ref.rst

   ``!=`` (or ``<>``), ``TRUE``, ``FALSE``.

 The value of a data expression can be shown using the command ``info``, see examples at the end of this section.
+The precision of printed numbers is governed by the option :ref:`info-numeric-format <info_numeric_format>`.

 Linear interpolation of y (or any other property: s,a,X,Y,S,A) between two points can be calculated using special syntax::